-To feed milk to this large population, we bred milch animals.
-Their population also grew at that scale.
+To feed this large population with milk, we bred milch animals.
+Their population also grew at that scale as well, if not faster.
 And the amount of green house gases (methane, nitrous oxide, ammonia, hydrogen sulphide, etc.) emitted into the atmosphere grew at the same rate, and today, continues to grow—in India—at the rate of 5 – 7% per annum.
 These gases are much more potent than carbon monoxide and dioxide (methane retains about a hundred times the heat as carbon dioxide over a five-year period).
 Farm animals throw out methane when they eat food they cannot digest.
-This causes the bacteria living in their digestive tract to digest them, producing methane as a by-product.
+This causes the bacteria living in their digestive tract to break it down, producing methane as a by-product.
 A mere 3 million cows may not have mattered, but what is their population today?

 Some environmental organisations estimate that half of all green house gas emissions come from farm animals alone.

 Next, researchers from Texas Tech found that all their air samplers placed around feedlots recorded samples of antibiotics.
 60% of the upwind samplers and 30% of the downwind samplers tested positive for tetracycline antibiotics, which is contributing to antibiotic resistance in bacteria.
 Because these bacteria are now becoming resistant to these antibiotics, we are finding it hard to treat diseases such as urinary tract infection.